 The Washington School for Girls is an all-scholarship independent Catholic School serving students in grades 3-8.
-Our students come from primarily from DC's Wards 7 and 8.
-By offering a comprehensive academic program in a supportive environment, we help our students to become confident, competent, and courageous young women.
+Our students come primarily from DC's Wards 7 and 8.
+By offering a comprehensive academic program in a supportive environment, we help our students to become confident, capable, and courageous young women.

-Our Mission is to close the educational gap and broaden the educational opportunities for girls from economically disadvantaged communities in grades 3-8.
+Our Mission is to ignite the joyful pursuit of learning and inspire faith-filled lives of purpose, leadership, and service.
 We provide an excellent academic program and supportive environment which engages families and the community in the social, emotional, and spiritual growth of its students and graduates.

 Our Core Values

 We believe that the secure environment of WSG assists the faculty and staff in the formation of students who can demonstrate skills of leadership, fortitude and resilience.
 It is with these qualities that students will engage with the world and exert a positive influence.

 We strive for excellence in teaching and learning that develops critical thinking skills and a thirst for knowledge and truth.
 We believe in expanding the hearts and minds of our students through experiences beyond the classroom.

 We believe that God is the source of our lives and strength and so we support all faith expressions and encourage each student’s deepening of her spirituality through the Catholic faith tradition, shared prayer experiences and our school culture.

 We believe in God’s goodness and the unique gifts of each student.
 We encourage each one to respect her own dignity and goodness, as well as that of others, thereby contributing positively to her school and family, country and world.

 We believe that children learn when they are happy and feel safe.
 Therefore, we work to create an environment permeated by joy and attentiveness to the growth of the whole child: body, mind, heart, and spirit.